ruby0k/Lethe/README.md

 ## 40M latent-generator experiment

 `train-lm latent40` trains a 38.99M-parameter generator on the unchanged v3 code stream.
 One pass reached 5.7084 validation loss versus 5.7481 for the one-pass 10M model, but took 1,279.5s and retained the same repetition and entity confusion.
 The BPE baseline was preferable in about four of five fixed-prompt pairs.
 Larger generator capacity is not the missing piece; see `results/v3-latent40/assessment.md`.

+## Final verdict

+This MVP did **not** meet its success criterion.
+Plain v3 provides 4x shorter sequences and made the original 10M latent-generator run 3.67x faster than the BPE baseline, but its generated stories are not comparable in quality.
+The codec discards names, rare details, and relations; longer decoder training improved greedy reconstruction only from 55.64% to 56.93%, while longer or 40M generator training did not materially improve samples.
+Correction streams preserve more information but reduce compression and are difficult to generate reliably.

+The useful result is negative: compressed-sequence training can be faster, but this fixed VQ representation trades away too much information and predictability.
+Further scaling of this design is stopped.